 Be the first to get vulnerable within your group.
 If you are willing to take the risk, others are likely to follow your example.

-3. Group Agreement
+3. Small Group Confidentiality Agreement

 Every time a new participant attends your gatherings, he or she needs to agree to abide by the group agreement before participating in group discussions.